Qi Gong, Daoist Medicine, the Daoist Arts & today ´s

 belongs to the humankind.
 In order to stop and end

 genetic repetition gone awry, Damasio

-himself recommended the practice of the ancient Chinese arts,
+himself recommended the practice of the ancient Chinese arts.
+In ancient Chinese,

 Qi Gong & Daoist Medicine for an experiential learning

 Through the years our bodies had been naturally warned by

 that although these symptomatic complaints can be stopped

 temporarily, still they will repeatedly occur or increase.